1. Getting drunk

 2. Deception

 As in clocking in more hours than you actually worked.
 As in hiding your computer screen from your boss because you’re looking at porn.
-As in exaggerating the amount of work you do so you’ll get a promotion.
-As in checking your social media while you’re clocked in to do assigned tasks.
+As in exaggerating the amount of work that you do so that you’ll get a promotion.
+As in scrolling through social media while you’re clocked in to do assigned tasks.

 Like gossip, deception is also normal in the workplace, which is an unfortunate reality.
 We live and work among coworkers and managers who lie about everything and anything.
-Often, they use deception to somehow succeed or to have their desires for pleasure fulfilled.
+Again, I’d love to tell you that I’ve never been deceptive at work—but that wouldn’t be true.
+Honestly, I don’t treat it seriously.
+But I need to because it’s a sin and there are consequences of lying.

 Bread gained by deceit is sweet to a man, but afterward his mouth will be filled with gravel.
 (Proverbs 20:17 NKJV)